diodechain/diode-docs/content/docs/Using/getting-started.md

 **1\.
 Click Sign Up**

-Locate the Diode Drive icon in your task bar.
+Locate the Diode Collab icon in your task bar.
 On MacOS it will look something like this:

 ![](/uploads/image-8.png)

-Click the orange Diode Drive icon, and then click Sign up
+Click the orange Diode Collab icon, and then click Sign up

 ![](/uploads/image-33.png)